Fred C. Gartner

 Fred Christian Gartner (March 14, 1896 – September 1, 1972) was a Republican member of the U.S. House of Representatives from Pennsylvania.

 Biography

 Born in Philadelphia, Pennsylvania on March 14, 1896, Fred C. Gartner was a son of German immigrants.
 He attended the public schools and Brown Preparatory School in Philadelphia.
 He served as a yeoman in the United States Naval Reserve in 1918 and 1919.
 He graduated from the law department of Temple University in Philadelphia in 1920.
 He was a member of the Pennsylvania State Civil Service Commission at Philadelphia from 1928 to 1932.
 He served in the Pennsylvania State House of Representatives in 1933 and 1934.

+Gartner was a Nazi sympathizer who met with the German American Bund in Washington in February 1939.

 Gartner was elected as a Republican to the 76th Congress.
 He was an unsuccessful candidate for reelection in 1940.
 He served chairman of the board for the Hol-Gar Manufacturing Corporation of Pennsylvania.